jimwhite/acl2-jupyter/README.md

 The workflow automatically:
 - Builds for both `linux/amd64` and `linux/arm64` platforms using native runners
-- Uses GitHub's `ubuntu-24.04-arm64` runners for arm64 builds (no QEMU emulation)
+- Uses self-hosted runner for ARM64 builds (no QEMU emulation)
-- Retrieves the latest ACL2 commit hash from the upstream repository
+- Retrieves the latest ACL2 commit hash from the upstream repository for "latest" tag or a given ACL2 release tag (e.g. 8.6).
 - Authenticates with ghcr.io using GitHub's built-in `GITHUB_TOKEN`
 - Uses GitHub Actions cache to speed up subsequent builds (separate caches per architecture)
 - Creates a multiarch manifest combining both platform images